Our People.

 Multi-disciplinary Artist and Producer

-mandla was Assistant Creative Producer in the Horizons 2023 festival team, where mandla worked on the artistic programme. mandla was based at HOME, our delivery partner for Horizons.
+mandla was Assistant Creative Producer in the Horizons 2023 and Horizons 2024 festival team, where mandla worked on the artistic programme. mandla was based at HOME, our delivery partner for Horizons.

 mandla is a Zimbabwean-born writer, performer, and curator. mandla’s work often draws on the artist’s intersectional existence.